| Previous Page | Next Page | Index

 Plymouth 11 Jan 1813 Remains.

-Plymouth 31 Jul 1813 Sailed for the Channel fleet.
+Plymouth 31 Jul 1813 departed for the Channel fleet.

 Plymouth 6 Nov 1813 Sent in the American ship Amiable, Captain Hewin from Coperneals, to America.

-Portsmouth 12 Jun 1814 Sailed with a squadron for Cherbourg to bring back to England 10-12,000 Russian Guards.
+Portsmouth 12 Jun 1814 departed with a squadron for Cherbourg to bring back to England 10-12,000 Russian Guards.

 Portsmouth 20 Jun 1814 Returned from Cherbourg without the Russian troops.